 The Finale?
 Quantum Mechanics

-But around the same time as Einstein proposed his spacetime theory, a new field of physics was being created.
+Around the same time that Einstein proposed General Relativity, a new field of physics was being created.
 Quantum mechanics.
-It accurately describes the tiny world of electrons and quarks inside of the atom.
-If both theories described reality, then we’d be able to seamlessly combine the equations of Einstein’s general relativity and quantum mechanics.
+It describes the tiny world of electrons and quarks inside of the atom.
+If both theories accurately described reality, we’d be able to seamlessly combine them.

 But instead of fitting together neatly, the two theories proved utterly incompatible and their equations produced impossible results.
 It’s a sign that the spacetime explanation of gravity isn’t the full story.
 At the moment, physicists use the two theories independently and avoid areas where they cross paths.
 But everyone knows that this fundamental disconnect exists, lingering in the background.